4apik/My_stuff/README.md

-Adam's Apples is the exercise I wrote my first neural network for.
+Adam's Apples is the exercise from Delta Academy I wrote my first neural network for.
 And it works! ^._.^